-The Dean of Instruction, Dr. WillisL.
-Tompkins, is responsible for the administration of the academic program of the college.
+The Dean of Instruction, Dr. Willis L. Tompkins, is responsible for the administration of the academic program of the college.
 He is chairman of the Curriculum Committee of the college which examines all courses and degree requirements.
-The recommendations of this committee are made to the faculty senate and if approved there they become official procedures and requirements of the college.
+The recommendations of this committee are made to the faculty senate and if approved there they became official procedures and requirements of the college.
 Students who have special problems with their curriculum or courses should call at this office for assistance.
-Dr. Tompkins is the chairman of the Committee on Reinstatement and students who are interested in being reinstated should visit with him about their situation.
+Dr. J. D. Haggard serves as part-time Assistant to the Dean of Instruction and is chairman of the Committee on Reinstatement.